cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 Next week we will discuss some ways to get data into R. You can always download data from a website in its current format (CSV, SPSS, or Stata, etc.) then import it into R. Alternatively, it is typically more efficient to use an API.

 API stands for "Application Programming Interface", which is computer science jargon for the protocols that allow two applications to speak to each other.
-If you are using your mobile phone and you want to log into your bank using an app, an API will send your user credential and password to your bank, and will return information about your balances and transactions.
+If you are using your mobile phone and you want to log into your bank using an app, an API sends your user credential and password to your bank, and will return information about your balances and transactions.
 In other words, APIs are structured ways of sending requests back and fourth between systems.
-The provide permission for external users to query some parts of internal databases (e.g. what is my checking account balance?), and control what information will be returned.
+They provide permission for external users to query some parts of internal databases (e.g. what is my checking account balance?), and control what information will be returned.

 In some cases, organizations that host public datasets have created data APIs to make it easier to request and share the data.
 To see some examples visit the [Data Science Toolkit](http://www.datasciencetoolkit.org) website, and test out some APIs.
 In some cases you give some search parameters (such as a zip code), and it returns a new dataset (census data).
 In other cases, you send data (raw text), and the API sends you a processed version of the data (a sentiment score based upon words in the text).
 Thus APIs can be used both to access new data sources, as well as to clean or process your current data as part of your project.